KefahMeraki/meraki-workshop/docs/01-reboot-single-device.md

 ![Windows Power Shell](images/serial-number-location.png)

-Here is the script in blue:
-enter the serial number for the desired device to be rebooted inside this line serial = “enter serial here”
+Copy the script below into the file.
+Then replace `ENTER SERIAL NUMBER HERE` with the serial number of the Meraki device you want to reboot.

 ```python
 import os